 Potential impacts associated with the Project's development have been described in this Initial Study.
-All impacts were determined to either be less than significant or less than significant with mitigation measures.
+All impacts were determined to be less than significant.

 R. Greenhouse Gas Emissions

 The issue of project-generated Greenhouse Gas (GHG) Emissions is a reflection of the larger concern of Global Climate Change.
 While GHG emissions can be evaluated on a project level, overall, the issue reflects a more regional or global concern.
 CEQA requires all projects to discuss a project's GHG contributions.
 However, from the standpoint of CEQA, GHG impacts on global climate change are inherently cumulative.
 The quantity of GHGs that it takes to ultimately result in climate change is not precisely known; however, it can safely be assumed that existing conditions do not measurably contribute to a noticeable incremental change in the global climate.